 a) Poster Campaign: commissioned artwork that celebrates people, places, events and movements in New Orleans history.
 Artists and writers are paired up to create a poster that will be put up around the city.
 Posters will be distributed at bookstores and libraries throughout the city.

 b) Public Proposals: public proposals for prospective monuments submitted by people living in New Orleans.
 Proposals answer the question “What is an appropriate monument for the city of New Orleans today?” through drawings and written description.

 c)Events + Pop-ups: tabling and storytelling events around the city, regular community canvassing, open artist calls, and more...

 Monthly event: Sites to be determined.
 Stay tuned to the home page and social media for details.

 Poster distribution sites: bookstores, art galleries, libraries.
 Check Paper Monuments map for details.

 Street art: wheatpasted all over New Orleans

 When: Now → through Tricentennial year + beyond

-Colloqate is a multidisciplinary Non-Profit Design Justice practice focused on expanding community access to, and building power through the design of social, civic, and cultural spaces.
+Colloqate is a multidisciplinary Non-Profit Design Justice practice focused on expanding community access to, and building power through, the design of social, civic, and cultural spaces.
 Our mission is to intentionally organize, advocate, and design spaces of racial, social and cultural equity.

-We believe that to design is to have an unyielding faith in the potential for a just society.
+We believe that to design for equity is to have an unyielding faith in the potential for a just society.
 It is an act of individual and collective hope requiring, not only, an awareness of true inequity, but a compulsion to speak out against it in its many forms.
 Design speaks to the potential for equitable spaces and attempts to visually and physically represent our collective aspirations for the future.